 ...
 EQUIPPING CHRISTIANS FOR LIVES OF EVERYDAY DISCIPLESHIP

 Walking in Newness Welcome to New College Berkeley's blog, "Walking in Newness."
 Each month a member of the NCB faculty will post a personal reflection on their life of faith.
-Read the current month post, "What's Wrong With The World" by Russell Yee, teacher and author of Worship on the Way.
+Read the current month post, "Where Angels Fear to Tread" by Rich Rhodes, Associate Professor of Linguistics and Associate Dean in the College of Letters and Science at U.C.
+Berkeley.

 The Spiritual Exercises were developed by Ignatius of Loyola in the 16th century.
 They offer a structure to daily living which elicits and encourages experiences of an ongoing relationship with God.
 The Exercises include learning to pray with our imagination and how to enter into the stories of Jesus so they intersect with our own lives.